Year 6 - Miss A Rawat

 classroom!
 As always, we will continue to experiment with our singing in singing assemblies led by Mrs Fretwell.

-PE- This half term we are lucky to have the Premier Coaching Sports Coaches working alongside us to develop our tennis skills.
-We will be looking at Dance with Miss Younis where children will learn about movements of their bodies inspired from the sounds they hear.
-We will be practicing a variety of moves in order to create a powerful performance.
-IMPORTANT NOTE: PE lessons are now on a Mon and Tues.
-Children must be bring in their P.E kit, and a change of footwear, on Mondays and Tuesdays.
+PE- Our PE focus will be to develop our striking and fielding skills.
+Miss Younis will lead both PE sessions this half term and teach the children all the skills they need to succeed in a variety of games.
+IMPORTANT NOTE: PE lessons are now on a Monday and Thursday.
+Children must be bring in their P.E kit, and a change of footwear, on Mon and Thurs.
 Children who fail to bring in their appropriate kit will have to wear the spare kit.

 Homework will be given out every Friday and your child will be expected to hand their completed homework task first thing Monday morning.
 Can you please support your child by encouraging them to complete their independent learning tasks.
 P.S. there will be added homework through the week too.